 Hopefully that helps.
 Do comment below to share your favorite find-and-replace add-ons and your thoughts on the above extensions.

 Now you know how to find and replace text in Chrome and Firefox.
-For more Microsoft-related tips, see our guide on how to add videos to Word documents.
+You might also want to learn how to copy text from a blocked site in Chrome.
 If you want a non-Google controlled version of Chrome, then see how to install Chromium on Windows 10.